 Where to Stay Near Honeymoon Island

 Fenway Hotel: I stayed at this historic hotel near downtown Dunedin (Marriott Bonvoy) on this trip and it was a good spot to stay in the area.
 It was walkable to downtown which is such a booming area right now and only about 4 miles from the Dunedin Causeway.
 It’s not a beach hotel by any means, but it’s right on the bay and pretty casual.
 Pricing starts at $169.
+Read my full review of the Fenway here.
 Book directly with Marriott here.